UMass-Rescue/CombinedTechStack/server/README.md

 Use the following API endpoint with Postman or the client to generate the keys:
 `POST /auth/key`

-See the [[Postman Endpoint Collection]](https://www.getpostman.com/collections/166692ca1495a1c8e566) for more information.
-(Click the orange button at the bottom of this page to automatically import the collection.)
+See the postman collection link in README.md at the root directory for more...

 ##### [Step 1] Build Docker Container
 Download dependencies with Docker and build container